anze3db/adventofcode/README.md

 * Project scaffolding with `uv run adventofcode init`
 * Assert and submit your solutions with `uv run adventofcode run`
-* Benchmark all the days with `adventofcode benchmark`
+* Benchmark all your solutions with `uv run adventofcode benchmark`
-* No copy-pasting puzzle inputs or loading input from files.
+* No copy-pasting puzzle inputs or loading inputs from files.
 * Submit the answer immediately when your code returns the result 🏅

 ## Usage